QR code: Uses

 QR codes have become common in consumer advertising.
-Typically, a smartphone is used as a QR code scanner, displaying the code and converting it to some useful form (such as a standard URL for a website, thereby obviating the need for a user to type it into a web browser).
+Typically, a smartphone is used as a QR code scanner, displaying the code and converting it to some useful form (such as a standard URL for a website, thereby obviating the need for a user to type it into a Web browser).

-QR code has become a focus of advertising strategy, since it provides a way to access a brand's website more quickly than by manually entering a URL.
-Beyond mere convenience to the consumer, the importance of this capability is that it increases the conversion rate: the chance that contact with the advertisement will convert to a sale.
+QR codes have become a focus of advertising strategy to provide a way to access a brand's website more quickly than by manually entering a URL.
+Beyond mere convenience to the consumer, the importance of this capability is the belief that it increases the conversion rate: the chance that contact with the advertisement will convert to a sale.
 It coaxes interested prospects further down the conversion funnel with little delay or effort, bringing the viewer to the advertiser's website immediately, whereas a longer and more targeted sales pitch may lose the viewer's interest.

 Although initially used to track parts in vehicle manufacturing, QR codes are used over a much wider range of applications.
-These include commercial tracking, warehouse stock control, entertainment and transport ticketing, product and loyalty marketing and in-store product labeling.
-Examples of marketing include where a company's discounted and percent discount can be captured using a QR code decoder which is a mobile app, or storing a company's information such as address and related information alongside its alpha-numeric text data as can be seen in Yellow Pages directories.
+These include commercial tracking, warehouse stock control, entertainment and transport ticketing, product and loyalty marketing, and in-store product labeling.
+Examples of marketing include where a company's discounted and percent discount can be captured using a QR code decoder that is a mobile app, or storing a company's information such as address and related information alongside its alpha-numeric text data as can be seen in telephone directory yellow pages.

-They can also be used in storing personal information for use by organizations.
-An example of this is Philippines National Bureau of Investigation (NBI) where NBI clearances now come with a QR code.
+They can also be used to store personal information for organizations.
+An example of this is the Philippines National Bureau of Investigation (NBI) where NBI clearances now come with a QR code.
 Many of these applications target mobile-phone users (via mobile tagging).
 Users may receive text, add a vCard contact to their device, open a URL, or compose an e-mail or text message after scanning QR codes.
 They can generate and print their own QR codes for others to scan and use by visiting one of several pay or free QR code-generating sites or apps.
 Google had an API, now deprecated, to generate QR codes, and apps for scanning QR codes can be found on nearly all smartphone devices.